Analysis of Knowledge Transfer in Kernel Regime: Experimental Results

-In the following, we study two special cases of the generic formulation in Eq. \ref{eq:KT_main} where $\lambda \to 0$ and $\lambda \to \infty$.
-As discussed in section \ref{sec:lottery}, the case $\lambda=0$ corresponds to the lottery ticket setup.
-Figure \ref{fig:KD_dynamics} compares these two extreme cases with the student with $\lambda = 0.01$ and the teacher w.r.t. training loss (Figure \ref{fig:testloss_randomvsretrain}) and test loss (Figure \ref{fig:test_acc_randomvsretrain}).
+In the following we study the effect of the regularization parameter ($\lambda$) on the dynamics, when a teacher with a similar structure to the student is utilized.
+The teacher is wider than the student and randomly selected features of the teacher are used as the knowledge $\phi_k$ transferred to the student.
+Specifically, we study two special cases of the generic formulation in Eq. \ref{eq:KT_main} where $\lambda \to 0$ and $\lambda \to \infty$.
+Figures \ref{fig:testloss_randomvsretrain} and \ref{fig:test_acc_randomvsretrain} compare these two extreme cases with the student with $\lambda = 0.01$ and the teacher w.r.t. training loss and test loss.
 We observe that the student with a finite regularization ($\lambda = 0.01$) outperforms the two other students in terms of both convergence rate (optimization speed) and the quality of the results.
 In particular, when the student is trained with $\lambda \to \infty$ and it is initialized with the weights of the teacher, then the generic loss in Eq. \ref{eq:KT_main} equals 0.
-This renders the student network to keep its weights unchanged for $\lambda \to \infty$ and the performance remains equal to that of the privileged knowledge $\suml_k\frac{a_k}{\sqrt{m}}\bphi_k$without the label input.
+This renders the student network to keep its weights unchanged for $\lambda \to \infty$ and the performance remains equal to that of the privileged knowledge $\suml_k\frac{a_k}{\sqrt{m}}\bphi_k$ without data labels.